BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 Administrators are explicitly excluded from participating in the *Bond-to-Mint* mechanism, *Burn-to-Withdraw* mechanism, and holding tokens due to reasons detailed in Operational Requirement 1.<a href="glossary.md#note22" id="note22ref"><sup>22</sup></a>

 #### **Adminstrator** Mechanism Action Space:
-1. Attestation - Claim Evaluation
+1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
 Dalberg Capital - an experienced advisor on impact investing.

 ### Role 8: Project Owner
-The **Project Owner** is the initiator and controller of a project on an impact bond blockchain network.
-This stakeholder creates the project and defines its parameters.
+The **Project Owner** is the founder and controller of the overall project.
+This stakeholder initiates the project and defines its parameters.
 Once a project's parameters have been set up, the Project Owner deploys the project on an impact bond blockchain network, using their cryptographic keys to instantiate the project by signing a message payload that records the genesis of the project in a blockchain record.

 A **ProjectOwner** role is characterized by the ability to create projects, receive bond and impact tokens, distribute tokens to project stakeholders, change project parameters or terminate project life, and submit disputes.

-ProjectOwners can purchase the first tranche of bond tokens during project initialization at an entry price close to 0.
-They then distribute these tokens to various project stakeholders to incentivize them to participate in roles in the project.
+ProjectOwners can purchase the first tranche of bond tokens prior to launch of the bond at an entry price close to 0.
+They then can distribute these tokens to various project stakeholders to incentivize them to participate in roles in the project in order to secure the required resources and funding to launch.

 #### **ProjectOwner** Mechanism Action Space:
-1. Attestation - Dispute Submission
+1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
 Quality Education India - the creator of the development impact bond.

 ### Role 9: Outcomes Payer
 The **Outcomes Payer** purchases the outcomes of a Project for a promised future value.
-This purchase is made typically from Investment Agents who provide the working capital for outcomes to be delivered.
-Payments are usually conditioned on the project achieving predetermined performance milestones.
+In other words, the Outcomes payer commits to providing predetermined payment(s) if the project meets predetermined outcome(s).

-An **OutcomesPayer** role is characterized by the ability to make final payments to bond token holders such as InvestmentAgents and ProjectOwners, and submit disputes.
+An **OutcomesPayer** role is characterized by the ability to make final payments to bond token holders, and submit disputes.

 #### **OutcomesPayer** Mechanism Action Space:
-1. Attestation - Dispute Submission
+1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
 Michael and Susan Dell Foundation - a non-profit foundation dedicated to transforming the lives of children living in urban poverty through improving their education, health, and family economic stability.
+Note that Government Agencies may also typically fulfill this role.

 Continue reading Chapter 2: [Bond Lifecycle Phases](2_BondLifecyclePhases.md)